geodynamics/aspect/benchmarks/crameri_et_al/doc/crameri_et_al.md

 benchmark is much longer, allowing for errors to accumulate.
 As such, there is considerably more scatter between the participating codes. does, however, fall within the range of the other results, and the curve is somewhat less wiggly.
-The results for maximum topography versus time are shown in&nbsp;[4]
+The results for maximum topography versus time are shown in [4]

 The precise values for topography at a given time are quite dependent on the resolution and timestepping parameters.
 Following (Crameri et al. 2012) we investigate the convergence of the maximum topography at 3 Ma as a function of CFL number and mesh resolution.
-The results are shown in figure&nbsp;[5].
+The results are shown in figure [5].

 <div class="center">